Jigsaw Puzzles for Teens

 copyscape notice

-These tips on jigsaw puzzles for teens may help your teenager to work on visual perception, spatial perception and planning skills while still having lots of fun!
+These tips on doing jigsaw puzzles for teens may help your teenager to work on visual perception, spatial perception and planning skills while still having lots of fun!

 Jigsaw puzzles can be fun, yet challenging activities for older kids and teens.
 The question is, just how do puzzles help develop your child's skills?
+It really does depend on the picture on which the puzzle is based.

 "Busy" Puzzles - Figure-Ground Perception and Scanning

-Basically, you pick up a piece, see what colors and objects are on your piece, and then you visually scan the picture on the box until you spot the color and/object that matches your piece.
+To do a "busy" puzzle, you pick up a piece, see what colors and objects are on your piece, and then you visually scan the picture on the box until you spot the color and/object that matches your piece.

 Then you place your piece in approximately the right spot and repeat with the next piece until you start getting pieces that fit together!

-A busy puzzle with lots of small objects
+A jigsaw puzzle with a very busy picture can help develop figure-ground perception and visual scanning skillsA busy puzzle with lots of small objects

 Sometimes "busy puzzles" feel like they take a while to get going.
 It takes a little while to scan the picture and match up your piece to the picture.
 And then to find another piece that joins it!
 So it often takes a few sessions to feel like you are moving forward.
-But it gets quicker and more satisfying as you progress.

 Puzzles With Fewer Objects - Visual and Spatial Perception